cs1301/ProgramInspector/README.md

 Runs the given function with the given args and/or keywords as arguments and returns the number of recursive calls made.
 Note that this number does not include the initial call.

-`function`: the function to analyse.
+`function`: the function to analyze.
 Note that the function will be called

 `*args`: (optional) positional arguments for function call